Reciprocal verbs zich wassen, zich scheren

 1. Ik sta om zeven uur op en dan was ik ___ snel voordat ik naar mijn werk ga.

-I get up at seven and then I wash ___ quickly before I go to work.)
+I get up at seven o'clock and then I quickly wash ___ before I go to work.

 2. Kun je ___ wat zachter wassen?
 De douche maakt nu veel lawaai.

-Can you ___ wash a bit more quietly?
-The shower is making a lot of noise right now.)
+Can you wash ___ a bit more quietly?
+The shower is making a lot of noise now.

 3. Jullie wassen ___ en daarna gaan jullie ontbijten.

-You (plural) wash ___ and then you (plural) have breakfast.)
+You wash ___ and then you go have breakfast.

 4. Na het sporten douchen we en scheren we ___ in de kleedkamer op het werk.

-After exercising we shower and shave ___ in the locker room at work.)
+After working out, we shower and shave ___ in the changing room at work.

 Exercise 2: Rewrite the phrases